ziutek/ziutek.github.io/_posts/2018-05-03-go_on_very_small_hardware3.md

 So you can't use the popular [Blue Pill](https://jeelabs.org/article/1649a/) or the [STM32F4-DISCOVERY](http://www.st.com/en/evaluation-tools/stm32f4discovery.html) this way.
 Use their SPI peripheral or an external inverter.
 See the [Christmas Tree Lights](https://github.com/ziutek/emgo/tree/master/egpath/src/stm32/examples/minidev/treelights) project as an example of UART+inverter or the [WS2812 example](https://github.com/ziutek/emgo/tree/master/egpath/src/stm32/examples/nucleo-f411re/ws2812) for NUCLEO-F411RE that uses SPI.

 By the way, probably the most of DISCOVERY boards have one more problem: they work with VDD = 3V instead of 3.3V.
-The WS281x requires *supply voltage* * 0.7 for DI high.
+The WS281x requires at least the *supply voltage* * 0.7 for DI high.
 This is 3.5V in case of 5V supply and 3.3V in case of 4.7V you can find on the 5V pins of the DISCOVERY.
 As you can see, even in our case the first LED works 0.2V below spec.
 In case of DISCOVERY it will work 0.3V bellow spec if powered 4.7V and 0.5V bellow spec if powered 5V.

 Let's finish this lengthy introduction and go to the code: